rahnaap/selenium_maven_sample_project/README.md

 # Selenium Webdriver with java Sample project
-In this sample project I automated Salesforce [https://www.salesforce.com/ap/hub/sales/] with few testcases parallelly as it reduce the total time to finish the test.
-I deliberately put one testcase to failed inorder to showcase failure screenshot.
-Screenshot is captured by using TestNg listeners.
-This screenshot also attached to the extent report.
-Screenshot and extent report can be found at the reports directory [reports/index.html].
+In this sample project, I automated Salesforce[https://www.salesforce.com/ap/hub/sales/] with a few test cases parallelly as it reduce the total time to finish the test.
+I deliberately put one test case to fail in order to showcase the failure screenshot.
+The screenshot is captured by using TestNG listeners.
+This screenshot is also attached to the extent report.
+Screenshot and extent report can be found in the reports directory [reports/index.html].
 # Sample test cases in this project
 - home page [Used data provider inorder to run testcases with different parameters]
 - Validate Title